Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 Old Frisian Law

-High-medieval Frisia included present-day region Westfriesland in province Noord Holland, province Friesland and province Groningen in the north of the Netherlands, and region Ostriesland in the northwest of Germany, the area between the rivers Ems and Weser.
+High-medieval Frisia included the present-day region of Westfriesland in the province of Noord Holland, the province Friesland and the province Groningen in the north of the Netherlands, and the region of Ostriesland in the northwest of Germany, the area between the rivers Ems and Weser.
 These areas differed strongly from the rest of Europe in the sense that feudal structures had not really rooted here, and the little feudalism there was, crumbled in the High Middle Ages.
 The Seven Sealands, as the federation of small republics was named, had neither dukes nor counts.
 Jointly they formed a loose federation of independent peasant republics.
 Hence, this period is named the ‘Frisian Freedom’.
 A society without government.
-Read our post Magnus’ Choice: the Origin of the Frisian Freedom.
+Read our blog post Magnus’ Choice: the Origin of the Frisian Freedom.

 Dealing with foreigners